 Britain’s leading composers have worked closely with Raphael, many having written works especially for him.
 These include Sir Peter Maxwell Davies, Kenneth Leighton, James MacMillan, John Metcalf, Paul Patterson, Robert Simpson, Robert Saxton, Roger Smalley, Giles Swayne, John Tavener and Adrian Williams.

 Alongside his solo career, Raphael has a long-standing and distinguished duo with pianist John York.
-With a rich history of many international recital tours and numerous recordings, the duo looks forward to celebrating its 35th anniversary in 2017.
+With a rich history of many international recital tours and numerous recordings, the duo celebrated its 35th anniversary in 2017 and look forward to future collaboration in 2018.
 Raphael also greatly enjoys touring with his very successful piano trio – Trio Shaham Erez Wallfisch – which he and his colleagues Hagai Shaham (violin) and Arnon Erez (piano) founded in 2009.
 Four recordings have been released so far, each receiving the highest critical acclaim.

 Raphael plays a 1760 Gennaro Gagliano, the 1733 Montagnana “Ex-Romberg” and an exquisite modern cello built for Raphael by Patrick Robin.